luismsgomes/qtlm/doc/ReadMe.md

 The shell environment is configured by sourcing `$QTLM_ROOT/conf/env/default.sh` from your `~/.bashrc` as follows:

-    source $HOME/code/qtleap/conf/env/default.sh
+    source $HOME/code/qtlm/conf/env/default.sh

 This file defines and exports the following variables: `QTLM_ROOT`, `TMT_ROOT`, `TREEX_CONFIG`, `PATH`, and `PERL5LIB`.
-If you installed the qtleap and tectomt repositories into the recommended place (`~/code/qtleap` and `~/code/tectomt`), then you don't have to change this file.
+If you installed the qtlm and tectomt repositories into the recommended place (`~/code/qtlm` and `~/code/tectomt`), then you don't have to change this file.
 Else, you should create a file with your username (`$QTLM_ROOT/conf/env/$USER.sh`) and source it from your `~/.bashrc` like
 this: